Quest for the Rings: Reception

 Quest for the Rings was favorably reviewed by Video magazine in its "Arcade Alley" column where it was described as "an instant classic" with "'super hit' stamped all over it in gold letters".
 The combination of video game and board game elements was considered to be particularly well conceived, producing what the reviewers called "a vigorous new hybrid unlike anything ever seen in home arcading."
 It was awarded "Most Innovative Game" at the 3rd annual Arkie Awards where it was described as "stand[ing] out like Charlene Tilton at a spinster's convention".
 Arkie Award judges commented that "every element of Quest is absolutely first-rate from the animation of the various creatures to the clean rules", and the game was additionally awarded an Honorable Mention in the category of "Best Audio-Visual Effects".
-Electronic Games reviewed Quest for the Rings as part of its 1983 Players Guide to Fantasy Games.
+Electronic Games, edited by the writers of "Arcade Alley" (Bill Kunkel and Arnie Katz), selected the game to be a part of its "Videogame Hall of Fame."